 EasyKart is located in the same complex as EasyFly.
 You can order food, or play table football or pool whilst waiting for your flight or karting experience.
 The complex is open 365 days per year.
 You can find out more online, on Facebook or on TripAdvisor.

 You can choose from a variety of Koh Samui water sports located all over the island, but there is only one SeaWalking experience!
-Operated by the Aqua Beach Club, sea walking is exactly what is sounds like.
+Operated by the Aqua Beach Club, sea walking is exactly what it sounds like.
 You will walk over the bed of the ocean, experiencing something akin to a “moon-walk”.

 No scuba equipment or previous experience is needed for this tour.
 You will be given a helmet with a glass window to look through.
 Fresh air is pumped into the helmet as you walk around on the sea floor.
 You can observe the marine flora and fish swimming right past you as you walk.
+If you are looking for some spectacular scuba diving, then check out the Liveaboards in Thailand, to experience a unique adventure in the sea.

-This is another of the adventure-type Koh Samui excursions that is perfectly safe for kids aged 7 and up.
+This is another one of the adventure-type Koh Samui excursions that is perfectly safe for kids aged 7 and up.
 Particularly, given that all equipment is provided and no special instructional classes are needed.

 The tour offers a hotel pickup, along with the boat transfer to the SeaWalking site, The Seawalking Samui tour is a half day activity.
 It operates every day subject to weather conditions, and advance booking is a must.
 You can book online, or find them on Facebook or TripAdvisor.